The countdown to Halloween is on, which–in the Wasik house–can only mean one thing: the return of a ghostly friend.

 If you give capturing a ghostly Halloween photo of your pet a try, be sure to let me know how it went by tagging me in your paranormal pet photos on Instagram (@barkngoldphotography) or Facebook.
 And hey—if all else fails, just grab a white sheet, cut out two eye holes, and call it a day!

-This post is a part of a photography blog circle featuring photographers specializing in a variety of niches.
-To see what the next photographer is sharing for our weekly theme, “Double Exposure,” check out Amy Tedrow with Believe, Create, Inspire and Amy Tedrow Photography, sharing how to create a beautiful fall foliage art piece using different techniques in post-production.
+Did you enjoy this post?
+Great, there’s more coming your way because it’s part of a photography blog circle featuring photographers specializing in a variety of niches!
+To see more content like this and what the next photographer is sharing for our weekly theme, “Double Exposure,” check out Amy Tedrow with Believe, Create, Inspire and Amy Tedrow Photography, sharing how to create a beautiful fall foliage art piece using different techniques in post-production.
 Continue to click the link at the end of each post in the blog circle until you eventually find your way back here.